DataPharm007/DataPharm007.GitHub.io/worldbankloan.md

 - Unique projects: a total of **8202 unique projects** has been financed to date (1st half of 2024):

-    --How many unique projects has been financed
+    '--How many unique projects has been financed

     SELECT COUNT (DISTINCT project_name)
     FROM world_bank_loan
-    WHERE project_name !=' ';
+    WHERE project_name !=' ';'

 [<img src="images/projects.png?raw=true"/>]:#